The color of healing and natural balance is green…

 And it’s time for you to start loving eating your greens…that is, if you don’t already.

 And why?
 Because eating leafy greens enhances your liver function.

-We can use this time to help cleanse our liver, because the liver becomes overheated due to stress and then causes anger, irritation, and frustration if not kept in balance.
+It’s always important to help cleanse our liver.
+That’s because the liver becomes overheated due to stress and then causes anger, irritation, and frustration if not kept in balance.

 It’s all about liver function…